 This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

-The North American Occupational Safety and Health (NAOSH) Week is an annual event where employers, workers, and all partners in occupational health and safety focus on preventing injury and illness in the workplace.
+The North American Occupational Safety and Health (NAOSH) Week is an annual, continent-wide event where employers, workers, and all partners in occupational health and safety collaborate to promote injury and illness prevention in the workplace.
 It is marked by a 1997 agreement between Canada, the United States, and Mexico, dedicating the first week in May each year to focus on occupational health and safety.

 NAOSH Week is led by the Canadian Society of Safety Engineers (CSSE) — a safety practitioner organization that works with industry, government, and other safety organizations, to promote a greater awareness of health, safety and environmental issues in workplaces and communities.